TorchMeter/torchmeter/README.md

 - `TorchMeter` is an open-source project shared by developers worldwide.
 We're committed to fostering a **friendly, safe, and inclusive** environment for all participants.

-- The provisions stipulated in our [Code - of - Conduct file](CODE_OF_CONDUCT.md) are applicable to all community platforms, which include, but are not limited to, GitHub repositories, community forums, and similar ones.
+- The provisions stipulated in our [Code-of-Conduct file](CODE_OF_CONDUCT.md) are applicable to all community platforms, which include, but are not limited to, GitHub repositories, community forums, and similar ones.

 ## ℱ. 𝐿𝒾𝒸𝑒𝓃𝓈𝑒